UpGado/upgado.github.io/_posts/2018-06-22-finding-best-meals.md

 The number of cases gets higher faster and faster.
 So, we really can't use brute force for a big number of products unless we want to wait for eternity before picking a meal!
 For our case though, it is perfectly okay, even badass I think, to use brute force 😈.
 The program is now all figured out! just need to put it into code, which I did.
 If you'd like to test it (or better yet improve it), you can find it [here](https://github.com/UpGado/finding-best-meal).

+> of course, the number of cases above is just an estimate.
+The actual number of things you can buy depends on the prices of each individual item and the budget.
+If you are not satisfied by a brute-force solution, stay tuned for a subsequent article that will show algorithm that figures this out elegantly!

 Here is what it thinks of a $4 / day meal:

 ```bash